ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 ### Message
 Navigator: Leverage overlapping fields in logic to save RAM by makeing them overlap in memory as well
-message: Navigator: Leverage overlapping fields in logic to save RAM by makeing them overlap in memory as well
 ### Antipattern Category

 ### Keyword